Frank A. Rooke: Claremont Stables

-In 1892, Rooke returned to private practice and designed the Claremont Stables, and adjacent private stables at 167, 169, and 171 West 89th Street.
+In 1892, Rooke returned to private practice and designed the Claremont Stables as well as adjacent private stables at 167, 169, and 171 West 89th Street.

 Sheffield Farms

 Rooke was long associated with the Sheffield Farms dairy company, for which he designed four pioneering pasteurization and bottling plants.
 He also designed stables and carriage houses.

 Rooke advanced the design of large-scale milk plants, for the Sheffield Farms–Slawson–Decker Company (aka Sheffield Farms).
 The company had been established in 1902 with Horton as its president and was at the forefront of the dairy business in the early 20th century.
 In 1903, Rooke designed a stable and milk depot for the company, at the southwest corner of Broadway and 130th Street in Manhattan.
 It was listed on the National Register of Historic Places in 2005 but later demolished.

 In 1907, Sheffield Farms erected its first pasteurization and bottling plant, at 524–528 West 57th Street, to Rooke's design.
 It was the first large-scale pasteurization plant, with the first continuous holding system of pasteurization, in the country.
 In 1909 Rooke designed a four-story addition to the 1903 stable, giving it an electric freight elevator and a new facade topped with a Mansard roof.

 Purity of milk became of increasing importance to the public and that impacted the design of Sheffield's plants.
 In 1910, Horton explained that increased costs of his bottled product were tied to ensuring sterile conditions and the following year he asked Rooke to design a second plant for him.
 At 632 West 125th Street, the former plant stands today as Columbia University's Prentis Hall, home of the Computer Music Center.
 It features a glazed white terracotta façade, and the interior retains the original Guastavino tile vaulted ceiling.